getodk/docs/shared-src/docs-tech-guide.rst

 From your own fork of the repo on GitHub, select the :guilabel:`Clone or download` button.
-Copy the URL from the text box that opens.
+Copy the URI from the text box that opens.
 It will be something like:
 ``https://github.com/your-gh-username/docs.git``